gabrielmastrilli/Estim_Hyperuniformity/tutorial/readme.md

 - one for estimating the hyperuniformity exponent of a cloacked and perturbed lattice by stable distribution in dimension two
 - one for computing the asymptotic confidence interval associated to one estimation of the hyperuniformity exponent for a Poisson point process.

-The estimations are done with the multi-tapers, multi-scale estimator based on the Hermite wavelets introduced in [''Estimating the hyperunformity exponent''](https://arxiv.org).
+They use the multi-tapers, multi-scale estimators (with Hermite wavelets tapers) introduced in [''Estimating the hyperunformity exponent''](https://arxiv.org).

 ## Companion paper